Short answer

 MasterHost is a national management platform offering tiered pricing, with entry-level service starting at 8%.
 The actual fee depends on which tier you select.

-Pros: Among the lowest starting prices in the market, tiered structure lets hosts choose their level of service.
+Pros: Among the transparent published pricing, tiered structure lets hosts choose their level of service.

 2. AllSet